-What Happened in Puerto Rico?
-A Timeline of Hurricane Maria
+What's Happening With the Relief Effort in Puerto Rico?

 President Trump visits Puerto Rico for the first time since Maria made landfall.
 During the visit, he tosses relief supplies, including paper towels and toilet paper, into a crowd of onlookers.

-“I hate to tell you Puerto Rico, but you’ve thrown our budget a little out of whack,” he says at a news conference with the territory’s leaders.
+“I hate to tell you, Puerto Rico, but you’ve thrown our budget a little out of whack,” he says at a news conference with the territory’s leaders.
 “That’s fine.
 We saved a lot of lives.”

 He also compares Maria favorably to Hurricane Katrina.
 “Every death is a horror, but if you look at a real catastrophe like Katrina, and you look at the tremendous hundreds and hundreds and hundreds of people that died, and you look at what happened here and what is your death count?
 Sixteen people, versus in the thousands,” he says.
 “You can be very proud.”
 The comment is factually incorrect in several ways, as my colleague David Graham notes.